p4zuu/p4zuu.github.io/_posts/2021-02-16-memory-exploration.md

 }
 ```

-Something is important here, `the function has to return -1`.
+Something is important here, the overwrite function signature has to match the one that we overwrite.
+The overwrite has
+respect the stack layout.
+Furthermore, `the function has to return -1`.

 ## Frame overwriting

 As a reminder, the size of a memory page on x64 is 4096 = 0x1000.
 Applied to the overwriting target page, we can find that
 the start address of the page we overwrite is `0xffffffff813ee0a0 ^ (0xffffffff813ee0a0 & 0xFFF) = 0xffffffff813ee000`
 , and the end address is `0xffffffff813ee000 + 0xFFF`.
 Logically, it comes that the target function is located at offset
 `0xffffffff813ee0a0 & 0xFFF = 0x0a0` in the page.
-So, the buffer given to the write() function will be constructed of
+So, the buffer given to the write function will be constructed of
 0xa0 first junk bytes, from index 0 to 0x9F.
 At 0xa0, we copy the function frame of the privilege escalation payload.
-What comes between the end of the function frame and the end of the page does not matter.
+What comes between the end of the function frame, and the end of the page does not matter.

-As a result, theexploit function looks like
+As a result, the exploit function looks like
 ```c
 void exploit(int fd)
 {